 Reducing emissions and pollution is a complex, long-term, international issue that requires the adoption of appropriate policies and incentives across the globe.
-However, there are steps that can be taken to protect public health from air pollution.
+However, there are also steps that can be taken to protect public health from air pollution at a local level.

 In industrial settings, using effective air filtration can minimize pollution output from production processes.
 Pollution management experts from Camfil recommend using the Hi-Flo ES, which consumes the least energy of any bag filter on the market.
 Another option would be the CityCarb I which combines particle filtration with molecular filtration to help control ozone, nitrogen dioxide and other harmful gases.